Inferoute/inferoute-node/documentation/technical.md

     - For providers: tier and health status

 POST /api/auth/hold
-  - Places a temporary hold on consumer's deposit of $1
+  - Places a temporary hold on a users balance of X amount
-  - Only applicable for consumer accounts
+  - Only applicable for consumer requests.
   - Used before processing transactions
   - Prevents double-spending
   - Protected by X-Internal-Key

 POST /api/auth/release
-  - Releases a previously held deposit of $1.00
+  - Releases a previously held deposit of X amount
-  - Only applicable for consumer accounts
+  - Only applicable for consumer requests.
   - Used after successful transaction completion
   - Protected by X-Internal-Key